 Hot springs are something you can find all over Colombia – at least the part I visited – but the ones in Santa Rosa are by far my favorite.
 Not only for the excellent company I had when visiting them – hehehe – , even more because of the beautiful waterfalls on the background.
 You can spend hours going from one hot bath to another slightly hotter bath and then decide to cool down beneath the freezing water of the ‘cascada‘ thundering on top of your head.
 Or one of the showers, the choice is upon you.
 To be honest, visiting hot springs is something I prefer doing when having company and I couldn’t have enjoyed it more than with a travel partner who I could push under water, almost drowning, who got me as a monkey hanging around his body and who ate the potatoes from my soup during lunch. – Yes, I don’t like potatoes.
 Yes, we started a bit of a habit right there and then – Oh, I shouldn’t forget to mention, someone who supports me when I’m almost sliding down the wet slopes of the hill we are climbing, just because I’m good at almost falling down.
 I kinda need the support once in a while.
 After a couple of hours swimming, relaxing and getting to know each other better, we had to get back to Pereira city and switch hostels…

-More about the adventures of Ale and me in the NEXT blogpost: Pereira & Cali – Changing plans and salsa in Cali
+More about the adventures of Ale and me in the NEXT blogpost: Pereira & Cali – How my travel plans changed and I ended up dancing Salsa in Cali with a Mexican.

 HOW MUCH DID I SPEND?